k1m743hyun/lambda-for-sending-alarms-to-slack/README.md

-# AWS Lambda for sending alarm from Amazon CloudWatch to Slack and Jira
+# AWS Lambda for sending the Alarms from Amazon CloudWatch to Slack and Jira

 ## Description